Aeldrion/Iris/README.md

 ### `iris:get_target`

 Casts a ray from the current position, oriented with the current rotation, and returns data on the block or entity that is found.
 To tell where a player is facing, starting at the eye position is needed.
+Entities with the `iris.ignore` tag are ignored.

 ```mcfunction
 execute as <player> at @s anchored eyes positioned ^ ^ ^ run function iris:get_target